bRuttaZz/apod-api/README.md

 **Inspired from** the activitypub bot, [@apod@reentry.codl.fr](https://reentry.codl.fr/@apod)

 ## But why?
-- NASA used to host this [APOD page](https://apod.nasa.gov/apod/) together with an API service, to get the metadata. (had some API usage limits and API keys)
-- Due to federal funding issues it's down from 1st Oct 2025
-- Found [this service](http://www.star.ucl.ac.uk/~apod/apod/) hosted by **The UCL Astrophysics Group**.
-But they don't have an API endpoint.
-- This service, scrape cache and serve the same as an API endpoint giving source mentions.
-- BTW it's written in Openresty.

 - NASA previously hosted the [Astronomy Picture of the Day (APOD) page](https://apod.nasa.gov/apod/) along with an API service that provided metadata.
 (The API required keys and the demo-one had usage limits.)
 - As of October 1st, 2025, the official service is down due to federal funding issues.
 - I found an alternative mirror hosted by **The UCL Astrophysics Group**: [http://www.star.ucl.ac.uk/~apod/apod/](http://www.star.ucl.ac.uk/~apod/apod/).
 However, this mirror does not provide an API endpoint.